 #4: What Type of Exercise and Workouts You Were Doing Before You Stopped Working Out

-Start with steady-state workouts for the first week and then build back up to interval training.
+Start with steady-state workouts for the first week, then build back to interval training.

 #5: Your Fitness Goals

-So, if you are wondering how to start working out again after time off and what workouts should you do, it is highly variable based on all of the aforementioned factors, but here we have a few workout ideas for getting back into shape:
+So, if you are wondering how to start working out again after time off and what workouts you should do, it is highly variable based on all of the aforementioned factors, but here we have a few general workout ideas to get you going:

-It’s a good idea to start with bodyweight exercises when you start working out again after a break.
-You can gauge how your body feels without external resistance and then increase the resistance if everything feels okay in a day or two following the first workout back.
+When you start working out again after a break, it’s a good idea to start with bodyweight exercises.
+You can gauge how your body feels without external resistance and then increase the resistance if everything feels okay in a day or two following the first workout.

 For exercises with weights, use lighter weights than you used before you stopped working out.
-Focus on using good form.
+Focus on using good form, perform each exercise with its full range of motion, and be sure to hit all major muscle groups.

-Here is an example of a workout for how to get back in shape:
+Here is an example of a bodyweight workout for how to get back in shape:

 Complete two rounds of the following :